Int-Angel/Meal-planner/README.md

 ## Ideas

 * Use Hunter API to verify emails: https://hunter.io/api
-* Use Youtube API to reproduce recepies videos: https://developers.google.com/youtube/
+* Use Youtube API to reproduce recipes videos: https://developers.google.com/youtube/
-* Use kiwilimon API to get recepies or other API like edamam
+* Use kiwilimon API to get recipes or other API like edamam
 * Add a button to each ingredient to search the ingredient in a store like walmart, and redirect the user to google with the search
 * Use stores APIS to get the price for the products in the shooping list
-* Filter recepies
+* Filter recipes
 * recommend recipes